Individual Privacy Accounting for Differentially Private Stochastic Gradient Descent: Introduction

-Our output-specific $(\varepsilon, \delta)$-DP and \emph{ex-post} DP in \cite{ligett2017accuracy} both tailor the privacy guarantee to algorithm outcomes.
+Our output-specific $(\varepsilon, \delta)$-DP and the notion of \emph{ex-post} DP by \citet{ligett2017accuracy} both tailor the privacy guarantee to algorithm outcomes.
 Ex-post DP bounds the ratio between two probability/density functions at a single outcome.
 It can be generalized to pure differential privacy ($(\varepsilon,0)$-DP).
 In contrast, DP-SGD uses Gaussian mechanisms and provides approximate differential privacy ($(\varepsilon, \delta)$-DP).
 There is no clean conversion between $(\varepsilon, \delta)$-DP and ex-post DP \citep{Meiser18}.
 Therefore, our notion is necessary for analyzing individual privacy within the $(\varepsilon, \delta)$-DP framework.